Prosecutors: Fallon Harris, 37, Shot And Killed Son Kaden Ingram, 12, Over Missing SD Memory Card

 Meanwhile, Harris led police to the gun she had used, prosecutors said.

 Family members reported that Harris had displayed paranoid behavior.
-She had a concealed carry license and owned two guns, prosecutors said.MORE NEWS: 6 Killed, 44 Wounded In Chicago Weekend Gun Violence
+She had a concealed carry license and owned two guns, prosecutors said.MORE NEWS: Chicago Therapist Wants To Take On Big Banks, Feels Changes To Her Account Are Unjust

 If convicted, she faces a possible life sentence, prosecutors said.